vocksel/class/README.md

 ## Inheritance

-Inheriting a class is also very easy.
+To make a class inherit another, you pass in the class you want to be inherited as the second argument.

 The only part you really have to remember is to call the `__init` method of the super class, otherwise you won't inherit the super's properties.

 ```lua
 -- This example continues from the one above